-South Georgia College assumes no responsibility for damage to vehicles or loss from vehicles while the vehicles are being operated on property under the control of the College.
+South Georgia State College assumes no responsibility for damage to vehicles or loss from vehicles while the vehicles are being operated on property under the control of the College.

 The registrant of a vehicle is responsible for the safe operation and proper parking of the vehicle, regardless of who may be the operator.
 A citation will not be excused on the grounds that another person was operating the vehicle.

 An illegally parked vehicle may be towed away, impounded, or a restraining device applied if the vehicle presents a hazard, creates an inconvenience or nuisance, or has been involved in previous offenses.
 The College assumes no liability for possible damage incurred from such movement.
 The registrant shall be responsible for all towing and storing charges.

 The operation on campus of a vehicle which has an excessively loud or faulty muffler on campus, or from which excessively loud noise issues from the vehicle, will be a violation of traffic regulations.